Getting to the root of negative attitudes towards research impact

 Engaging with business for impact versus income

 Commercialising research is fraught with challenges, and now the impact agenda has added a new complication.
 In many cases, commercialisation is a win-win situation, providing income to you and your institution, whilst providing economic benefits to the companies you work with and many wider benefits to their customers.
 However, researchers can be faced with a challenging trade-o if the companies they work with want to bring products to market at high price points, keeping profits high but limiting the number of people who are able to benefit from the research, and so limiting impact.
 High prices may reflect the investment a company needs to make to bring the product successfully to market, and the risk they perceive of not making a return on this investment.
-In some cases, however, this can be disastrous for impact, for example, if a new product is unavailable to all but a handful of consumers, companies or countries that can a ord to buy it.
+In some cases, however, this can be disastrous for impact, for example, if a new product is unavailable to all but a handful of consumers, companies or countries that can afford to buy it.

 Setting up a spin-out company to bring your product to market is one way of retaining some level of control over pricing, and you can if you wish establish your spin-out company as a not-for-profit to keep prices as low as possible and get your product into as many hands as possible.
 However, for many types of business and product, your lack of business expertise and experience will significantly limit your routes to market and so limit your capacity for impact.